hourockets/hourockets.github.io/challenge.md

 - Use whatever JS framework you want
 - Game detail API.
 [Read these docs](/docs/gameDetail).
 - Responsive to a 320px minimum viewport size and larger
 - Forkable from Github, with a README on how to locally view your project.
-If a private repo, which I would encourage during development, please add [@mkamla](https://github.com/mkamla) as a collaborator when your project is ready for review.
+If a private repo, which we would encourage during development, please add [@mkamla](https://github.com/mkamla) as a collaborator when your project is ready for review.
 - Viewable in a modern web browser client.
 - Timely completion of the project.
 Preferably 7 days from delivery of project details.